-Comeback sauce originated in Jackson, Mississippi, where it was the house dressing served at the Greek restaurant, The Rotisserie.
+Comeback is a classic Southern sauce that originated in Jackson, Mississippi, where it was the house dressing served at the Greek restaurant, The Rotisserie.
 Today you'll find it on many Mississippi restaurant menus.
-Having lived in Mississippi for many years, I know that any time you leave a place, people don't say "goodbye" or "see you later," they say "come back."
+Having lived in Mississippi for many years, I know that any time you leave a place, people don't say "goodbye" or "see you later," they say "Y'all come back."
 So I'm betting this sauce was made to seal the deal.
 It worked!

 This Mississippi creation is a tasty, versatile Southern-style sauce, and it is similar in flavor to a Louisiana remoulade or Thousand Island dressing.
 Serve the sauce with fried seafood, as a salad dressing or dip, or as a spread for sandwiches.
 It's good for dipping French fries or chips.
 Add a dash of Tabasco or a little Sriracha or sambal to the sauce to give it some bite.

 Try to make this sauce a day ahead of time and refrigerate overnight for the best flavor.
 For a thinner dressing, add more vegetable oil.

 See the tips and variations for a few possible substitutions and flavor ideas.